AmaVic/Maelstrom-Scripts/README.md

 If you like our scripts, please give a star to this repo !

 The scripts will be added progressively because they require some tweaks in order to be usable by the community.

 You can do whatever you want with those scripts, except selling them !

-If you use our scripts, we would appreciate a link towards this repo or just a note saying where it comes from !
+If you use our scripts, we would appreciate a link towards this repo or just a note saying where it comes from.

 #Freelance
 If you are convinced by the quality of the scripts that we offer and that you have a specific request for a new script, you can send it to me.
 We are available for those specific requests on a freelance model.